- Accommodation services

 Disability services provided by the Department of Human Services have been changing in response.

 Some services previously run by the State Government are now provided by non-Government Organisations.
-The need for others has declined as more clients who have transitioned to NDIS plans choose alternative service providers.
+The need for others has declined as clients transitioning to NDIS plans choose alternative service providers.

 Disability services provided by our Department